hcrlab/rws/README.md

 git clone git@github.com:hcrlab/rws.git
 ```

-For authentication, you will need to set up the [Google Identity Toolkit](https://developers.google.com/identity-toolkit/quickstart/python).
-Following the quickstart, you will generate a gitkit-server-config.json.
-You can put this in any readable location, which you will specify in a secrets.py file.
+For user authentication, you will need a private key and config file that works with the [Google Identity Toolkit](https://developers.google.com/identity-toolkit/quickstart/python).
+You can obtain a copy of one by asking Justin.
+Or, you can follow their [quickstart guide](https://developers.google.com/identity-toolkit/quickstart/python) and generate your own.
+Put these files in a location readable by Flask, which you will specify in a secrets.py file.
 You will also generate a P12 file, which can also be saved anywhere.
 You will reference the location of the P12 file in your gitkit-server-config.json.

 You also need to install a few other things.
 ```